-It can be a difficult plant to keep under control in a small tank though and tends to take over pretty fast.
-It is also a great plant for breeding fish, as young fish will feed on the plant and will give them the much need shelter they need to grow.
+Guppy grass can be a difficult plant to keep under control in a small tank though and tends to take over pretty fast.
+It is also a great plant for breeding fish, as young fish will feed on the guppy grass and will give them the much need shelter they need to grow (which one of many benefits of guppy grass).
 Read on to learn everything you need to know to successfully grow and care for this undemanding and fast-growing aquatic plant in your aquarium.

 A Brief Overview Of Guppy Grass